 This class consists of mentored literature research, in which students work closely with a faculty member to develop an approach to address a particular question in biology.
-Each student will produce several drafts of a literature review/research proposal, which frames the questions being addressed by the proposed research and provides a strategy for an experimental approach(es) to address these questions.
+Each student will produce several drafts of a literature review/research proposal, which frames the questions being addressed by the proposed research and provides a strategy for an experimental approach to address these questions.
 The research proposal will serve as the basis for subsequent Senior Honors courses (BIOL 498 and BIOL 499).
-A student's grade will be determined by quality of the final draft as determined by two faculty readers (the research mentor and one other).
 Prerequisites: Permission of instructor.